message/iata/IN.md

 - passengers with a visa (excluding medical visas issued on or before 21 October 2020, and tourist visas(Type T)) issued by India;
 - passengers with an E-visa (excluding E-Tourist visas) issued by India;
 - passengers with an E-Tourist visa issued on or after 6 October 2021;
-- passengers with a tourist visa (Type T) issued on or after 6 October 2021;
+- passengers with a tourist visa (Type T) issued on or after 6 October 2021.
-- passengers returning from Afghanistan, Bangladesh, Bhutan, Maldives or Nepal via India to their country of residence.
 3. Passengers are not allowed to transit through Bangalore (BLR), Chennai (MAA), Delhi (DEL), Hyderabad (HYD), Kolkata (CCU) or Mumbai (BOM) to a third country.
 4. E-Tourist visas and tourist visas (Type T) are no longer valid.
 - This does not apply to E-Tourist visas and tourist visas (Type T) issued on or after 6 October 2021.